niels-slotboom/notes/Submanifolds.typ

   To reiterate: the expressions for $nabla_mu diff_nu$ and $nabla_mu dx^nu$ above inform us what the rate of change of the basis vectors $diff_nu$ and 1-forms $dx^nu$ are as one moves along the coordinate direction $diff_mu$.

 == Review: Levi-Civita Connection
 Now that we have introduced the general notion of a connection---a way of encoding the change of basis vectors and 1-forms as one moves through a manifold---we turn to the most prominent example: the _Levi-Civita connection_, which is uniquely determined by two conditions.
 These are:

 + Vanishing torsion,
 + Metric compatibility.
-We will now introduce the meaning both conditions rigorously and examine their consequences for the connection coefficients $tensor(Gamma, +lambda, -mu nu)$, which ultimately leads to the _Christoffel Symbols_, which are the coefficients of the Levi-Civita connection.
+We will now introduce the meaning of both conditions rigorously and examine their consequences for the connection coefficients $tensor(Gamma, +lambda, -mu nu)$, which ultimately leads to the _Christoffel Symbols_, which are the coefficients of the Levi-Civita connection.
 \ \
 *Vanishing Torsion* A connection provides us with a means of comparing vectors at nearby points and describing how they change as we move infinitesimally along a given direction.
 Given two vector fields $X,Y in Gamma(T cal(M))$, the covariant derivatives $nabla_X Y$ and $nabla_Y X$ describe how $Y$ changes along the flow of $X$, and how $X$ changes along the flow of $Y$, respectively.

-On a flat space, one can think of the vectors $X,Y,X+alpha nabla_Y X$, and $Y + alpha nabla_X Y$ as forming a parallelogram for infinitesimal $alpha$, assuming $[X,Y] = 0$.
+On a flat space, one can think of the vectors $X,Y,X+epsilon nabla_Y X$, and $Y + epsilon nabla_X Y$ as forming a parallelogram for infinitesimal $alpha$, assuming $[X,Y] = 0$.
 However, on a general manifold with arbitrary connection, this parallelogram may fail to close.
 There are two distinct reasons for this failure:
 + The flow paths of $X$ and $Y$ do not commute, i.e., following $X$ then $Y$ leads to a different point than following $Y$ then $X$.
 This is encoded by the Lie bracket $[X,Y]$.
 + The change in the transported vector fields differs, i.e., $nabla_X Y != nabla_Y X$.
 This is an intrinsic feature of the connection.